-Due to the size of current real world networks, even the state of art (Brandes') algorithm was very expensive in terms of time.
-This motivated the researchers to develop faster exact or approximation algorithms.
-Several exact algorithms for large graphs (Sariy{\"u}ce et al. \cite{Sariyüce:2013}) and dynamic graphs (Lee et al. \cite{min12}, Green et al. \cite{Green12}, Kas et al. \cite{Kas13}, Goel et al. \cite{Goel:2013}, Nasre et al. \cite{Nasre}) have been developed.
-These algorithms improved the computation time experimentally on special type of graphs but in worst case they all were as expensive as Brandes'\cite {Brandes:2001}.
+Even the state of the art (Brandes') algorithm is expensive in terms of time for large-sized real-world networks.
+This drawback motivated the researchers to develop faster exact or approximation algorithms.
+Several exact algorithms for large graphs (Sariy{\"u}ce et al.~\cite{Sariyüce:2013}) and dynamic graphs (Lee et al.~\cite{QUBE:2016}, Green et al.~\cite{Green12}, Kas et al.~\cite{Kas13}, Goel et al.~\cite{Goel:2013}, Nasre et al.~\cite{Nasre}) have been developed.
+These algorithms improved the computation time experimentally on a special type of graphs, but in the worst case, they all were as expensive as Brandes'~cite {Brandes:2001}.
 Several approximation algorithms were also proposed.
 These algorithms ran much faster and computed centrality scores close to the exact centrality scores.
-Two types of approximation algorithms exist.
-The First type consists of algorithms that focus on computing the approximate betweenness of all nodes together.
+Two class of approximation algorithms exist.
+The First type consists of algorithms that focus on estimating the betweenness score of all the nodes together.
 The second type comprises of algorithms that approximate the betweenness score of a given node.
-Our goal is also to develop an approximation algorithm, therefore we summarize most of the approximation ideas developed so far for the betweenness computation.
+Another class of algorithms is proposed \cite{Bergamini:2014,Bergamini:2015} that attempt to approximate betweenness centrality in dynamic graphs.
+A divide and conquer algorithm is given recently by Erdos et al.~\cite{erdos:2014} which computes betweenness centrality of nodes considering only the shortest paths between a set of target nodes.
+Our goal is to develop an efficient estimation algorithm to approximate betweenness score of a node.
+Therefore, we summarize most of the approximation ideas developed so far for betweenness computation.

-Eppstein and Wang\cite{Eppstein} first proposed the idea of sampling to approximately compute centrality indices for which SSSP computation is required from all the nodes.
+Eppstein and Wang~\cite{Eppstein} first proposed the concept of sampling to compute approximately the centrality indices for which SSSP computation is required from all the nodes.
 They suggested to compute SSSP from only a few nodes (called pivot) and discussed how to approximate the closeness centrality.
-Brandes and Pich\cite{Brandes:2007} extended the idea of sampling given by Eppstein and Wang for approximating betweenness centrality.
+Brandes and Pich~\cite{Brandes:2007} extended the idea of sampling given by Eppstein and Wang for approximating betweenness centrality.
 They gave different pivot selection strategies.
 SSSP from each pivot node were computed to estimate the contribution of each pivot node in the betweenness score of all nodes.
-By extrapolating the average contribution from pivot nodes, the approximate betweenness centrality was computed.
+By extrapolating the average contribution from pivot nodes, the betweenness centrality was estimated.